cerplot/luigi/doc/configuration.rst

   Location of the hadoop conf dir.
 Sets HADOOP_CONF_DIR environment variable when running spark.
 Example: /etc/hadoop/conf

-*Extra configuration for PySparkTask jobs:*
+*Extra configuration for PySparkStep jobs:*

 py_packages
     Comma-separated list of local packages (in your python path) to be distributed to the cluster.